zhouy7x/benchmarking/www/README.md

 nginx

 ## some details ##
-need "x" permissions in every parent directory of a file to access that file for every user.(include guest user) command (chmod a+x xxxxxxx)
+need "x" permissions in every parent directory of a "html" file to access that file for every user.(include guest user) command (chmod a+x xxxxxxx)